 SECTION 9.
-REIMBURSEMENT PROVISIONS Members may receive Covered Services under the Group Enrollment Agreement only from Network Providers of as directed by the Health Plan.
-Claims for reimbursement for Covered Services received by a Member shall be submitted by the Network Provider.
-The Member shall not be responsible for submitting claim forms for reimbursement of any Covered Services.
+REIMBURSEMENT PROVISIONS Members may receive Covered Health Care Services under the Group Enrollment Agreement only from Network Providers or as directed by the Health Plan.
+Claims for reimbursement for Covered Health Care Services received by a Member shall be submitted by the Network Provider.
+The Member shall not be responsible for submitting claim forms for reimbursement of any Covered Health Care Services.